Visualizing Evolving Trees: Experimental Evaluation

 \textbf{Stability: } The quantitative results are shown in Table~\ref{fig:instability_math} and idicate that DynaCola does best.
 DynaGraph is second, and DynaSafe is third.
 The radial layout performs worse in this metric because it rotates the subtrees as more edges are added.

 \textbf{Stress: } The quantitative results are shown in Table~\ref{fig:stress_math}.
 In general, DynaSafe does much better on this measure than the rest.
-DynNoSlice is second and DynaCola third.
+Again, ImPrEd performs well for the regular-shaped math genealogy tree but does not perform well for the tree of life.
+For the tree of life DynNoSlice is second and DynaCola third.
 DynaGraph and Dagre perform the worst in this metric due to the limitations inherent in the hierarchical layout.
 Note that the stress is normalized, so the numbers are comparable.

 \textbf{Edge Crossings: } The quantitative results are shown in Table~\ref{fig:crossings_math}.
-There are four winners here -- the four algorithms that prevent any edge crossings: DynaCola, DynaSafe, Radial, and Dagre.
-DynNoSlice and Dynagraph do introduce some crossings.
+There are five winners here -- the five algorithms that prevent any edge crossings: DynaCola, DynaSafe, Radial, Dagre, and ImPrEd.
+DynNoSlice and DynaGraph do introduce some crossings.

 \textbf{Running time: } The Radial layout has the lowest running time, taking 34.93 seconds and 28.03 seconds, respectively, to draw the 500-node math genealogy tree and tree of life.
 On the other end, DynNoSlice is the slowest algorithm, taking more than 6 hours to draw the 500-node trees.
-Our two new methods are not as fast as the Radial algorithm and not as slow as DynNoSlice, taking about 5 minutes on the 500-node trees; see Fig.~\ref{fig:run_time_plot}.
+Both DynNoSlice and ImPrEd take significantly longer running time compared to other algorithms.
+ImPrEd takes more than four hours to draw the 500-node trees.
+Our two new methods are not as fast as the Radial algorithm and not as slow as DynNoSlice, taking about 5 minutes on the 500-node trees.
+Due to space limitations, we provide more details of running time in the Appendix.